 New Zealand Fashion Week in Auckland has nothing to do with the above event.
 This one is a week of New Zealand fashion designers showcasing their next season’s range on the catwalk to local and international media and buyers.
 The shows are all ticketed so you can see your favourite designers, or take a lucky dip and check out someone you haven’t heard of before.

-The Contact Lake Taupo Cycle Challenge really is just that.
+The Lake Taupo Cycle Challenge really is just that.
 160km on your backside on a bike seat around the lake.
 You can do it in a team or solo – and then go for a soak in De Brett’s mineral hot pools afterwards!
 You can also do a half (80km) or in a relay team.